PolarExplorers North Pole Half Degree

 Please contact us with further questions here

-Tentative 2017 Dates
+Tentative 2019 Dates

-April 12 – April 20, 2017
+April 13 – April 21, 2019

-North Pole Half Degree team members receive our 5-day Polar Shakedown Training at a discounted price.
+Participants receive a discount on our 5-day Polar Shakedown Training.
 Click here for more details.

 Trip cancellation insurance is HIGHLY RECOMMENDED for every PolarExplorers expedition.

 Medical Evacuation insurance with a minimum coverage of $300,000 USD is REQUIRED on every PolarExplorers expedition.

 Ensure that your policy covers your activity, destination and any pre-existing medical conditions (to cover pre-existing medical conditions you may need to purchase your policy within 14 days or less of your initial deposit).

 If you are mountaineering check that the policy covers roped technical mountain travel and the elevation limit that you will have.